atinuke-ireruwa/Data-cleaning-in-excel/README.md

-# Project: Cleaning of Marketing Campaign Dataset for Pulse380 Advertising
+# Cleaning of Marketing Campaign Dataset for Pulse380 Advertising

 ## 📌 Overview